-While studying the information given on page 106 of the learner's book, let them explain what they understand by the term numerical population growth.
-This will be confirmed by their ability to tackle Activity 8.8 on page 123 of the Learner's Book.
+While studying the information given in the learner's book, let them explain what they understand by the term numerical population growth.
+This will be confirmed by their ability to tackle Activity 8.8 in the Learner's Book.
 Using Rwanda as their case study, provide them with the statistics on the population for successive years such as 2012, 2013, 2014, 2015 and 2016 that they will use to calculate the annual population for Rwanda.
 Allow for class presentation afterwards.